-- Value Chain Selection: which value chain/sector has most potential for export to Europe?
-Lead time: 6 months - 2.
-Value Chain Analysis and Business Case Development: what are the bottlenecks in this sector and can we help to solve these? - Useful research into the Export Value Chain of this particular program can be found online.
-Lead time: 10 months - 3.
-Implementation: we connect with external partners and consultants to solve remaining constraints
+- 1. Value Chain Selection: which value chain/sector has most potential for export to Europe?
+Lead time: 6 months - Value Chain Analysis and Business Case Development: what are the bottlenecks in this sector and can we help to solve these?
+Useful research into the Export Value Chain of this particular program can be found online. - 3.
+Implementation: we connect with external partners and consultants to solve remaining constraints - Lead time: 4-5 year

-Lead time: 4-5 years
+Lead time: 10 months

-4. Audit and Evaluation: we audit and evaluate each program

-Lead time: 1-3 months
+4. Audit and Evaluation: we audit and evaluate each program Lead time: 1-3 months